- RN Programs by State

 Becoming a Registered Nurse (RN) is quite an accomplishment, but why stop there?
 If you have drive and ambition and would like to see how far your skills and education can take you, there are plenty of career advancement options to explore.
 To take advantage of any of them, additional training, certification, and/or education are typically required.
 In exchange, however, you'll enjoy a career where the sky is the limit in terms of advancement.

-Opening the Door to Career Advancement Options for RNs
+Unlocking Career Advancement Options for RNs

 Just as you needed to obtain a degree and pass the NCLEX-RN Licensure exam to become an RN, you will likely need additional training, certification, and education to pursue any of the advancement options highlighted below.
 Completing a graduate nursing program is a great way to get the credentials you need.
 Depending on which path you'd like to follow, you may also want to obtain certifications in areas of specialization that coincide with your career goals.
 Sometimes, employers are willing to provide the training that's needed to advance further in your career.